hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+* `zones` - (Optional) A collection containing the availability zone to allocate the Managed Disk in.

 For more information on managed disks, such as sizing options and pricing, please check out the [azure documentation](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview).